sabirmohamed/sabirmohamed.github.io/_posts/2020/2020-12-28-Service-Connection-Creation-Manual-SPN.md

 Next guide let's look at how we can create the same process with Azure CLI using a Configuration File and eventually integrate this creation to Azure DevOps Pipelines and Assigning Pipeline Permissions.

->Thank you for visiting my blog, hope this this was helpful.
+>Thank you for visiting my blog 👋